As Charlie Peacock sang, “Yellow Is A Happy Color.”

 I am hoping you are choosing to let bravery define you rather than your pain.
 I am hoping that you are living brave decision to brave decision to brave decision, even making those little brave decisions to get out of bed in the morning.
 Or making the decision to stop numbing the pain.

 This is also amazingly true.
 You also get a lot of joy right now.
 Our brain does this “funny” thing.
 If we numb our pain, we also numb our joy.
 This was a finding in Dr. Brene’ Brown’s research.
-There has been a lot of pain talked about lately.
-Which means there is also a lot of joy.
+I do write a lot about my pain.
+Which means there is also a lot of joy to share.
 Your life also has a lot of joy.
 It really does.

 Yellow is happy color.
 We are declaring today a yellow day.

 It is mid-July.
 Summer is still here!
 And because it is mid-July I still have weeks of summer left!!
 That is yellow.

 Summer means times at oceans, lakes, Chesapeake Bay, anything that gets me to a beach.
 A beach is definitely yellow.

 Summer means I can wear my favorite clothes.
 I love all of my summer wardrobe.
 If I can dress extra cute, I will feel better and approach the day better no matter what pain is going on.
 It is just clothes yet they do make me feel better.

 My dog is yellow.
 He is a cute little rescue who has overcome quite a lot in his 18 months with us.
 Including nearly being killed by another dog just 3 months ago.
 That was traumatic!
 More traumatic for me than Louie or so it seems.
 He continues to be this grateful happy dog who is continually underfoot begging to be with us for every moment.
 Louie really is this ridiculously cute—and does not bark.